checosdovalina/tournamentcontrol/replit.md

 ## Overview

-This is a real-time tournament management system for padel (paddle tennis) competitions.
-The system enables tournament organizers to manage courts, register player pairs, assign matches automatically, track game progress, and display live tournament information on screens.
-Built as a full-stack web application, it provides both a control dashboard for tournament staff and a public display view for participants and spectators.
+This is a real-time **multi-tenant** tournament management system for padel (paddle tennis) competitions.
+The system enables superadmins to create multiple tournaments and assign administrators/scorekeepers to each.
+Tournament administrators can configure their tournaments with logos, categories, and sponsor banners.
+The system handles player registration with category selection, automatic court assignment, match tracking, and real-time displays.

-The application handles the complete tournament workflow: from player registration and court availability tracking, through automatic match assignment and live score updates, to historical results display.
+Built as a full-stack web application, it provides:
+- **Superadmin Panel**: Create tournaments, manage users, assign roles
+- **Admin Dashboard**: Configure tournaments, manage categories/banners, register players
+- **Scorekeeper Dashboard**: Register players, record results
+- **Public Display**: Real-time tournament information for participants and spectators

+Last Updated: October 2025 - Multi-tenant architecture with tournament-scoped authorization implemented

 ## User Preferences